| uploaded 2/15/2004 This excerpt from The Racing & High-Performance

 nature of a tire that enables it to deform, assume a slip angle,

+and generate turning forces.
 In the book I follow up this section with explanations

 of why wide tires generate more grip and why tires are load sensitive.
+A third excerpt will appear in the March issue of Sports

 Car and later, here.